 The Library District will not knowingly take or permit to be taken any action that would cause any of its outstanding Tax-Advantaged Obligations to become taxable "private activity bonds," as described below.
-Generally, an issue of Tax-Advantaged Obligations will be considered a taxable "private activity bond" if more than a certain amount (10% for governmental bonds) of the proceeds are used directly or indirectly in any trade or business carried on by a private business user and more than a certain amount (10% for governmental bonds) of the principal and interest payments on the Tax-Advantaged Obligations (the "Payment Requirements") are directly or indirectly (1) secured by any interest in property used or to be used in any trade or business carried on by a private business user.
+Generally, an issue of Tax-Advantaged Obligations will be considered a taxable "private activity bond" if more than a certain amount (10% for governmental bonds) of the proceeds are used directly or indirectly in any trade or business carried on by a private business user and more than a certain amount (10% for governmental bonds) of the Tax-Advantaged Obligations (the "Payment Requirements") are directly or indirectly (1) secured by any interest in property used or to be used in any trade or business carried on by a private business user, or (2) derived from payments made in respect of property used or to be used in any trade or business user.

 The Compliance Officer will annually review the "use" of its facilities financed with outstanding Tax-Advantaged Obligations for compliance with the applicable use restrictions imposed on such facilities, as set forth in the Tax Certificate.
-Prior to entering into certain arrangements that could give rise to an impermissible amount of private business use, the Compliance Officer will consult with counsel to the Library District before entering into such arrangements that include, but are not limited to, management contracts, operating agreements, licenses, leases, subleases, naming rights agreements, research agreements, cellular tower or solar panel placement agreements, clinical trial agreements and joint venture or partnership arrangements.

-impermissible amount of private business use, the Compliance Officer will consult with counsel to the Library District to determine whether such arrangement impacts the tax-exempt or tax-advantaged status of the Tax-Advantaged Obligations.
+Prior to entering into certain arrangements that could give rise to an impermissible amount of private business use, the Compliance Officer will consult with counsel to the Library District before entering into such arrangements that include, but are not limited to, management contracts, operating agreements, licenses, leases, subleases, naming rights agreements, research agreements, cellular tower or solar panel placement agreements, clinical trial agreements and joint venture or partnership arrangements. impermissible amount of private business use, the Compliance Officer will consult with counsel to the Library District to determine whether such arrangement impacts the tax-exempt or tax-advantaged status of the Tax-Advantaged Obligations.